0x15F9/AutonomousGamePlaying/README.md

     env = ScaledFloatFrame(env)
 ```

-RewardClipping is not required since no action yield rewards more than one unit
+* RewardClipping is not required since no action yield rewards more than one unit
+* The agent is not making proper use of lives (epsidodic life is needed).
+The failure with wrapper one may indicate that the ordering of wrapper is important

 - [x] Train till score = 12
 - [x] Train till score = 8 and save model